-The PCC front panel, Figure 48, has five LED status indicators as shown in Figure 51.
+The PCC front panel, Figure 49, has five LED status indicators as shown in Figure 52.
 A green LED indicates that the function is operationally active and working properly.
 A yellow LED indicates that the function is either inactive or in an indeterminate state.
 A red LED indicates that the function is in a failure mode.

-Figure 51.
+Figure 52.
 PCC Status Indicators

 PROC LED.
 The PROC LED indicates the status of monitored processor functions within the PCC Module.
 This LED normally flashes green once a second.
+When BIT processes are ongoing the PROC LED is inactive.